mihaijoldis/wp-bulkify-worker/readme.txt

 🚀 **Supercharge your WordPress plugin management!**

-WPBulkify is your powerful backend companion that works seamlessly with the WPBulkify extension to transform how you handle WordPress plugins.
+WPBulkify is your powerful backend companion that works seamlessly with the WPBulkify browser extension to transform how you handle WordPress plugins.

 **What makes this plugin special?** ✨